Daos21912/Daos21912.github.io/_posts/2021-07-28-build-project.md

 This yielded a model with a fairly significant increase in the validation score, but it was still below 80%.
 I wanted a better model, but I also wanted more information, so I plotted a shap waterfall.
 This ended up not yielding much information.

 ![Shap waterfall XGB](https://user-images.githubusercontent.com/84862112/127565017-7d994020-5125-497f-b37d-d9e63dc22182.PNG)

+I also looked at a classification report for this model, and while precision was close to 0.70 for each class, recall was closer to 0.5 for classes 1 and 3.

 **Random Forest**